MicrosoftDocs/cognitive-toolkit-docs/articles/BrainScript-CNTKBinary-Reader.md

 #### Serialized Input

 Input is serialized such that the deserializer can read the data from the chunk.
-Below are the serialization specifications for the deserialer defined in the [matHeader](#matheader) section.
+Below are the serialization specifications for the deserializer defined in the [matHeader](#matheader) section.

 ##### DenseBinaryDataDeserializer Data